lucasmoten/coinkite-docs/blockclock/doc.md

 There are five values you may configure for each line of the display:

-- Data Source, for example: `bitcoinaverage.BTCUSD.last`
+- Data Source, for example: `bitstamp.btcusd.last`
 - Overlay Text: `USD`
 - Display Expression: `int(x)`
 - Red Dot: `x < 3500`